bquast/wiod/cran-comments.md

 ## Imports

-The decompr and gvc packages are use the Rmarkdown (HTML) vignette as well as the examples in the help file.
+The decompr and gvc packages are used in the Rmarkdown (HTML) vignette as well as the examples in the help file.

 ## WIOD

 This package includes all of the major World Input-Output Database tables for all the available years (1995-2011).

-At the moment this is the only publicly available data base of this sort
+At the moment this is the only publicly available data base of this sort.

 ## License